Referrals to the Occupational Health Service

 For details please contact

-Self-referral to the Occupational Health Service (OHS) may be useful for discussing concerns about the impact of a health problem on one’s capacity to work or the effect of the workplace on one’s health.
+Self-referral to Occupational Health may be useful for discussing concerns about the impact of a health problem on one’s capacity to work or the effect of the workplace on one’s health.
 Such confidential appointments may help you to understand the options available and arrive at a decision on what to do when uncertain.
-However, most referrals to the OHS come through a line manager via Human Resources as appropriate.
-This is the best route for accessing support for the majority of occupational health work-related issues because it involves the appropriate people within the College to deal with them.
+However, most referrals to Occupational Health come through a line manager via Human Resources as appropriate.
+This is the best route for accessing support for the majority of occupational health work-related issues because it involves the appropriate people within the University to deal with them.

-Self-referral to the OHS has limitations on how much assistance can be given for workplace matters, because management are not involved.
+Self-referral to Occupational Health has limitations on how much assistance can be given for workplace matters, because management are not involved.
 Following management referrals, the Occupational Health Physician or Nurse Advisor writes a report to the referrer with the individual’s consent.
 Copies of reports are sent to individuals.
-Medical confidentiality is observed, as required by professional codes of conduct and as outlined in the OHS management referral protocol.
+Medical confidentiality is observed, as required by professional codes of conduct and as outlined in the Occupational Health management referral protocol.
 With a self-referral, reports are usually not written and therefore the manager cannot be expected to have knowledge of a problem and cannot give appropriate support.

-Self-referrals are not helpful if action by your manager or the College is expected.
-In order for them to know about health matters and work, the management referral process to OHS should be used and you can discuss this with your line manager or HR.
+Self-referrals are not helpful if action by your manager or the University is expected.
+In order for them to know about health matters and work, the management referral process to Occupational Health should be used and you can discuss this with your line manager or HR.

-The Occupational Health Service does not diagnose or treat health conditions, so you should consult with your general practitioner for advice and treatment for all health issues.
+Occupational Health does not diagnose or treat health conditions, so you should consult with your general practitioner for advice and treatment for all health issues.

-Any self-referral to the OHS will be seen and assessed initially by an Occupational Health Adviser (OHA) and confidential advice given.
-If the OHA thinks it would be helpful, referral on to the Occupational Physician (OHP) can occur.
-Follow up OHP appointments are discretionary and not offered initially for self-referral cases.
+Any self-referral to the Occupational Health will be seen and assessed initially by an Occupational Health Adviser and confidential advice given.
+If the OH Adviser thinks it would be helpful, referral on to the Occupational Health Physician can occur.
+Follow up appointments are discretionary and not offered initially for self-referral cases.
 A self-referral cannot occur if a management referral has already been made.